CIF-Cold-Stage/notebooks/src/testbed.md

 ```

 !!! warning
-    For best results please consider using a Chromium based browser.
+    For best results please consider using a Chromium-based browser.
 The stylesheet creates overly wide text boxes in Firefox.

 !!! note
     Provisioning of an instance requires a few seconds.
-The total number of concurrently available instances is 25.
+The total number of concurrently available instances is 20.
 You may directly supply this link to students in your course for use during and after lectures.
 Note that students sometimes accidentally close browser tab.
 If they do so, they may use the link again to request a new set of notebooks.
 However, the original resource only reenters the pool after 75-95 min of the original request.

 ## Code Availability